 Wolfric drifted off to sleep and dreamed about taking his Psychi away from her parents to a place with snow, where they ate candy all day, and he read her stories at night.
 He smiled in his sleep as he held his Psychi close to his heart.

 Akira walked beside her mother as they headed to her pre-school; she was the youngest in her class and the smartest.
 She saw a shadow and turned.
 Something big was following them, but she did not feel any fear.
 Her little heart pitter-pattered as she watched the giant shadow, then she saw him.

 “Wolfie,” she whispered.

-She knew he heard her because the wolf’s tail wagged, and his tongue hung out of his mouth.
-She giggled.
+She knew he heard her because the wolf’s tail wagged, and his tongue hung out of his mouth, making her giggle.

-“What do you see?” her mommy asked as she looked in the direction Akira was giggling at.
+“What do you see?” her mommy asked, looking in the direction she was giggling.

-Akira shook her head as she looked up at her mother.
+Akira shook her head and looked up at her mother.

 Temple Hendrix smiled down at her daughter.
 Whatever she is hiding, she will let her have it.
 She is only three, and she has not had the best a life could give.
 Being an Empty Vessel makes life challenging in their world.